Useful methods, the Standard Library, and streams

 Streams

 Streams provide a way to process data sequences, including collections and arrays, in a functional style.
-The Stream API allows us to perform operations such as filtering, mapping, and reducing data sets concisely.
-The Random class offers methods like doubles(), ints(), and longs() that return streams of random values of the specified type (they can be customized with parameters to define range).
-This enables the generation of random numbers within specific bounds.
-By using streams, we can efficiently handle large volumes of data and perform complex operations.
-Additionally, streams support lazy evaluation, meaning random numbers are generated on the fly as they are consumed, leading to performance optimizations when not all values are needed simultaneously (we do not need to store the whole sequence).
+The Stream API enables us to perform operations such as filtering, mapping, and reducing datasets concisely.
+By using streams, we can efficiently handle large volumes of data.
+Additionally, streams support lazy evaluation, meaning values are generated on the fly as they are consumed, leading to performance optimizations when not all values are needed simultaneously (we do not need to store the whole sequence).

 Random rand1 = new Random();